QScience/patterns-flowcharts/README.md

 patterns-flowcharts
 ===================

-Source files (.dia) of the flowcharts of patterns
+Source files (.dia) of the flowcharts of patterns.
+The full documentation can be found at http://wiki.econophysics.co.cc/doku.php?id=patterns-guide